SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
 QUESTION: should DiceGame be a protocol, or a base class?
    I figure a base class wouldn't actually be playable, but I want some common type to pass to the delegate.

+..
+QUESTION: should DiceGame be called something like “Playable” instead, and used as an opportunity to talk about protocol naming?

 Here's a version of the *Snakes and Ladders* game from the :doc:`ControlFlow` chapter, adapted to use a ``Dice`` instance for its dice-rolls;